-Table 3a Impact Matrix: List of RDVRP Projects Currently Approved
+Table 3a.
+Impact Matrix: List of RDVRP Projects Currently Approved

-Proposed Activities Agency Possibility of Environmental Environmental Impact Aspect, Level of Environmental
+Proposed Agency Possibility of Environmental Level of

+Activities Environmental Impact Aspect, Environmental

 Impact? positive(+) or Impacts

 negative(-)

 Satellite Ministry of Yes 1.Potential Level of impact

 Warehouses at Works; issues from will be minimal

-Sandy Bay and Physical land and if Physical
+Sandy Bay, and Physical land and if Physical

 Rose Hall Planning. disturbance Planning and

 during Ministry of

 preparatory Environment

 phase (-). guidelines are

 followed, no

 2. Impact on adverse impact

 community should result.

+T T 1.1 1 1

 through noise

-I

-D ( C'u' C M: ' A C 37 and dust (-).
-T 1 C' 4
+and dust (-).

 Retrofitting of Ministry of Yes 1.
 Improved Level of impact

 Emergency Works; safety of will be minimal

 Shelters at Physical occupants(+) needing only

 Dorsetshire and Planning proper disposal

 Kingstown of waste and

 Government safety measures

 School for humans.

-Bridges & Ministry of Yes 1.
-Potential Moderate but
+Bridges & River Ministry of Yes 1.
+Potential Moderate but has

-River crossing Works; waste has potential to
+crossing at South Works; waste potential to be

-at South River, Physical management be significant if
+River, North Physical management significant if not

-Dauphine, Planning issues (-). not properly
+River, Dauphine, Planning issues (-). properly scoped

-Fenton, Green scoped and
+Fenton, Green 155005 (). and works not

 Hill 2.
-Increased works not
+Increased properly

-siltation of properly
+11111 siltation of implemented and

-waterways from implemented
+waterways from managed; may

-works (-). and managed;
+works (-). require

-3. Potential may require

 additional

+3. Potential

-= assessment and
+safety issues for assessment and

-workers (-).
+workers (-). re-design of

+bridges in light

-4. Potential
+4. Potential of floods

-disturbance of
+disturbance of experienced over

-natural experienced
+natural the last two

-vegetation (-).
+vegetation (-). years.

-Impact on two years.
+Impact on fauna

-fauna through

-noise and
+through noise

-presence of
+and presence of

-human activity
+human activity (-

-(-).
+).

 Slope Ministry of Yes 1.
 Potential Moderate, if

-Stabilization - Works; issues from managed with
+Stabilization - Works; issues from land managed with

-Petit Bordel, Physical land good practices
+Petit Bordel, Physical disturbance good practices

-Dark View, Planning disturbance and supervision
+Dark View and Planning through improper and supervision

-Troumaca and through from
+Troumaca 1 mining implementation from

-Ginger Village implementation
+110uiiiaCa methods/ implementation

--

-Stabilization - Petit Bordel, Dark View, Works; Physical Yes safety issues for workers (-).
-4. Potential disturbance of natural vegetation (-).
-Impact on fauna through noise and presence of human activity (-).
-1. Potential issues from land disturbance assessment and re-design of bridges in light of floods experienced over the last two years.
-Moderate, if managed with good practices and supervision from
+practices (-).

+practices (-). to completion.

-methods/ practices (-).
-2. Poor solid waste (soil) management issues (-).
+2. Poor solid

+waste (soil)

+management

+issues (-).

 3. Increased siltation of waterways from works (-).
 4. Potential worker safety issues especially on steep or unstable slopes (-).
 5. Potential traffic disruption (-).
 River Defence on Warrawarrow River in the Arnos Vale area Ministry of Works; Physical Planning Yes 1.
 Increased siltation of waterways from works (-).
 2. Potential worker safety issues (-).
 3. Social issues of land ownership (-).
-4. Impact on Great Head Fisheries conservation Moderate to significant. if managed with good practices and supervision from implementation to completion; in some areas could be potentially significant if improperly managed within Forest Reserve or involving area (-) highly erodible soils.
-Georgetown Coastal Defence Studies Ministry of Works; Physical Planning No This is primarily a study - social and physical assessment of the area - therefore no impact is expected to result.
+4. Impact on Great Head Fisheries conservation area (-) Moderate to significant. if managed with good practices and supervision from implementation to completion; in some areas could be potentially significant if improperly managed within Forest Reserve or involving highly erodible soils.

+Georgetown Ministry of No This is primarily

+Coastal Defence Works; a study - social

+Studies Physical and physical

+Planning assessment of the

+area - therefore

+no impact is

+expected to

+result.